 The base code in game.cpp renders a spiral.
-The contents of a simulated memory system are visualized in real-time: bright colors are cached; darker ones reside in 'DRAM'.
-The default cache uses a random eviction policy, so pixels of the spiral will randomly leave the cache, resulting in an attractive sparkly trail.
+The contents of a simulated two-level memory system (L1 cache + RAM) are visualized in real-time: bright colors are cached; darker ones reside in 'DRAM'.
+The provided fully associative cache uses a random eviction policy, so pixels of the spiral will randomly leave the cache, resulting in a pretty sparkly trail.

 An alternative chunk of code renders a Buddhabrot fractal (note: historically Ganesh is more accurate).
 This is a fractal similar to the Mandelbrot fractal, and consists of the set of points in the complex plane for which the sequence $z{n+1} = z_n^2 + c$ does not tend to infinity for $z_0 = 0$ (as described by Wikipedia).
-The actual implementation is as mysterious as the previous sentence.
-One part of the code matters: the two lines that read and write data to iteratively update the image buffer.
+The actual implementation is as mysterious as the previous sentence, on purpose.
+Luckily, only one part of that code matters: the two lines that read and write data to iteratively update the image.